apigee-127/volos/spikearrest/common/README.md

 Once a Spike Arrest has been created, you "apply" the Spike Arrest by passing the following values:

-* weight: How much to add to the Spike Arrest -- the default is 1, but in some advanced cases, API providers will assign different weights to different API calls.
+* weight: (optional, default = 1) How much to add to the Spike Arrest -- in some advanced cases, API providers may want to assign different weights to different API calls.
-* key: Identifies the Spike Arrest bucket.
+* key: (optional, default = '_default') Identifies the Spike Arrest bucket.
 This is a string that may be set to any value.
   Each key locates a single bucket, which maintains separate windows from other buckets.

 ## Modules